tenfoldpath/tenfoldpath.com/_posts/2023-07-20-strength-training.md

 Strength is the foundation of a long, healthy life.[^1]

 - Muscle mass is critical to maintaining metabolic health.
-- You loose muscle as you age (sarcopenia) so the stronger you are _now_ the better off you will be in the future.
+- You loose muscle as you age[^2] (sarcopenia) so the stronger you are _now_ the better off you will be in the future.
 - Resistance training is the best way to increase, or at least maintain, bone mineral density which prevents bone loss as you age (osteopenia & osteoporosis).
 - Fast-twitch muscles help you maintain balance and let you catch yourself instead of falling.

-There is no such thing as "accidental" muscle.
-You must work hard, and keep at it, to get stronger.
-If you stop, you will waste away.
+These muscle fibers are stimulated by explosive movement.

+Muscles grow over time through consistent application of sufficient training stimulus.
+Training stimulus for strength work can be broken down into:

+- Movement: The exercises you perform.
+  - Area of activation: Which muscles are engaged.
+  - Range of motion: How far you move when performing the exercise.
+  - Technique: Your proficiency at maximizing the benefit while minimize the risk of injury for a given movement.
+- Work: How much effort you apply to the movement over time.
+  - Resistance: How much tension you apply to the movement.
+  - Time under tension: How long you perform the movement during a training session.

+> How do you translate a conceptual understanding of muscle development into a workout routine?

+If you care about _why_ and _how_ strength training works you'll need to do some more reading.
-[The Complete Strength Training Guide][1] by [Greg Nuckols][2] weighs in at 54 pages and is a better, more concise resource than most books on the subject.
+Start with [The Complete Strength Training Guide][1] by [Greg Nuckols][2].
+It weighs in at 54 pages and is a better, more concise resource than most books on the subject.

-Start there if you care about why and how strength training works.
-I will not attempt to summarize it here.
-But, if you don’t want to start by reading a short book, some of the [key training concepts][3] of strength training are:
+If you don’t want to start by reading a short book, the [fundamental concepts of training][3] strength are:

 - _Consistency_ [Goals are achieved][4] in days and years.
 Do what you need to do _every day_—even if it's resting—and the results will build up over time.
-- _Progressive overload_ You must increase the amount of _work_[^2] you perform in your training to get better over time.
+- _Progressive overload_ You must increase the amount of _work_[^3] you perform in your training to get better over time.
 Increase work by increasing weight, repetitions, speed, or a combination of thereof.
 - _Adapt to your needs_ YOU are responsible for avoiding injury and continue improving by finding [the right balance of training stimulus and recovery that works for YOU][5].

+There is no such thing as "accidental" muscle.
+You must work hard, and keep at it, to get stronger.
+If you stop, you will waste away.

 ## Programming

 It doesn't make sense to invest enough time to gain the expertise required to develop your own training plans _before_ you get started.
 Use a beginner-friendly training plan and learn what works for you as you progress.

-- I started with [Stronglifts 5×5][6] and added accessory work[^3] as needed.
+- I started with [Stronglifts 5×5][6] and added accessory work[^4] as needed.
-- I have purchased several programs from [Meghan Callaway Fitness][7] for both specific results and general fitness; they are very good (don't ask me about my adherence).
+- I have purchased several programs from [Meghan Callaway Fitness][7] for both specific results and general fitness; they are very good (don't ask me about my adherence)[^5].
 - I have heard good things about [Couch to Barbell][8] by [Casey Johnston][9] of [Ask a Sowle Woman][10] & [She's a Beast][11] fame.
 - [Boostcamp][12] has a lot of popular strength programs available in an app format; [the one by Greg Nuckols][13] looks especially promising.